timm/tested/docs/onMath.md

 All that said, Gaussians take up far less space and are very easy to update.
 So all engineers should know their gaussians.

-Here's something similar for SYMbols:
-## Aside: Reservoir Sampling
+And I find Gaussians better for small samples (under 20) than the following Reservoir Sampler

+## SOME class (Reservoir Sampling_

-To sample an infinite stream, only keep some of the data
+To sample an infinite stream, only keep some of the data (and keep it in the "reservoir"):
 - and as time goes on, keep less and less.
+- and if the reservoir fills up, just let new things replace on things (at random)
+  - and don't fret about losing important information.
+  - if something is common, deleting it once won't matter since either it exists elsewhere in the reservoir, or it will soon reappear on inout.

-E.g. if run on 10,000 numbers, this code would keep a sample across the whose space of numbers:
+E.g. if run on 10,000 numbers, with a reservoir of size 32, this code would keep a sample across the whose space of numbers.

 ```
 {  18  687
  1545
  2022  2324 2693 2758 2883
  3247  3533
  4067 4168 4469 4570
  5863 5907 5957
  6147 6440 6727
  7228 7517 7574 7598 7765 7955